 JAN.
 2016 - APR.
-2016: Finalize Scoping and Contracting

-MAY 2016 - SEP.
-2016: Existing Conditions and Public Life Study
+2016: Finalize Scoping and Contracting MAY 2016 - SEP.
+2016: Existing Conditions and Public Life Study OCT.

-OCT.
 2016 - JAN.
 2017: Conceptual Design Development FEB.
-2017 - MAY 2017: Design Refinement & Review

-MAY 2017 - JUNE 2019: Environmental Review JUNE 2019 - JULY 2019: Plan Adoption Hearings
+2017 - MAY 2017: Design Refinement & Review MAY 2017 - JUNE 2019: Environmental Review JUNE 2019 - JULY 2019: Plan Adoption Hearings

 Planning anticipates issuing three RFPs for consultant work; for the public life study, for conceptual design development, and for environmental review.
-During the design phases, the project team will bring preliminary design concepts before various City review bodies for discussion and comment.
+During the design phases, the project team will bring preliminary design concepts before various City review bodies for discussion and comment, including the Architectural Review Committee of the Historic Preservation Commission.
 Additional informational hearings will be scheduled to provide updates on the Plan at major milestones.